 Curriculum vitæ

-He serves on the Liturgical Commission and the Commission on Ministry for the Episcopal Diocese of Georgia.
-From 2012 to 2018 he served on the Standing Commission on Liturgy and Music of the Protestant Episcopal Church in the United States, during which time he contributed to several volumes including Lesser Feasts and Fasts (2018).
+I am honored to serve on the Board of Directors of Bexley Seabury Seminary, in which I chair the subcommittee on policies and am a member of the nominations and governance committee.
+I also serve on the Liturgical Commission and the Commission on Ministry for the Episcopal Diocese of Georgia.
+From 2012 to 2018 I served on the Standing Commission on Liturgy and Music of the Protestant Episcopal Church in the United States.
+I am a regular on Critical Readings, a podcast of literary analysis.

 A complete vita is available upon request.